MicrosoftDocs/memdocs/memdocs/autopilot/known-issues.md

  <td>Confirm that all of your information is correct at HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Provisioning\Diagnostics\AutoPilot.
 For more information, see <a href="troubleshoot-oobe.md#windows-10-version-1709-and-above">Troubleshoot OOBE issues</a>.</td></tr>

 <tr><td>Windows Autopilot user-driven Hybrid Azure AD deployments don't grant users Administrator rights even when specified in the Windows Autopilot profile.</td>
 <td>This issue will occur when there's another user on the device that already has Administrator rights.
-For example, a PowerShell script or policy could create an additional local account that is a member of the Administrators group.
-To ensure this works properly, don't create an additional account until after the Windows Autopilot process has completed.</tr>
+For example, a PowerShell script or policy could create another local account that is a member of the Administrators group.
+To ensure this works properly, don't create another account until after the Windows Autopilot process has completed.</tr>

 <tr><td>Windows Autopilot device provisioning can fail with TPM attestation errors or ESP timeouts on devices where the real-time clock is off by a significant amount of time (for example, several minutes or more).</td>
 <td>To fix this issue: <ol><li>Boot the device to the start of the out-of-box experience (OOBE).